StackVista/stackstate-docs/use/glossary.md

 * **health state** - Representation of the health status of components and relations in the IT landscape.
 * **integration** - A link between an external data source and StackState as defined in a StackPack.
 * **layer** - Represents a hierarchy that determines the relations and dependencies in your stack - typically top to bottom.
-* **log stream** - A telemetry stream with log or event data that is coming from an external system.
+* **log stream** - A telemetry stream with log or event data that's coming from an external system.
 * **mapping** - In the synchronization process it specifies the transformation of external system topological data into StackState based on component/relation type.
 * **mapping function** - Allows the user to transform data before applying a template during the synchronization process.
-* **metric stream** - A telemetry stream with metric data that is coming from an external system; Allows for baseline checks.
+* **metric stream** - A telemetry stream with metric data that's coming from an external system; Allows for baseline checks.
 * **monitor** - A declarative definition of a validation rule that uses available 4T data to compute health states and attach them to the StackState Topology.
 * **monitor function** - Defines the underlying algorithm used to compute the health states produced by a monitor.
 * **monitor runner** - A subsystem of StackState responsible for execution of the logic of a monitor in a timely manner.
 * **permission** - Defines access to specific actions for users.
-* **prefix** - STQL query that is specific to a role.
+* **prefix** - STQL query that's specific to a role.
 It's added as a query prefix to every query executed by users in that role.
 * **propagation** - Defines how a component affects its health state based on dependencies and relations.
 Health state propagates in the opposite direction of the dependency, e.g., a virtual machine crash will influence applications running on it.
 * **propagation function** - Allows users to alter the propagation logic for a specific component.
 * **relation** - Models a dependency between components.